 The Supervisory Board

-It is chaired by a Member of Parliament who, at least once a year, reports the work carried out back to Parliament through a report about Caisse des Dépôts’ debates and opinion.
+It is chaired by a Member of Parliament who, at least once a year, reports the work carried out back to Parliament through a report about Caisse des Dépôts’ debates and opinions.

 Three founding texts

 Placed “in the most special way, under the control and protection of the legislative authority” by the Law of 1816, Caisse des Dépôts is the only European financial institution able to avail itself of national protection.